On the IR Divergences in de Sitter Space: loops, resummation and the semi-classical wavefunction: Corrections to the Fokker-Planck equation

+In this appendix we show how to compute some corrections to the Fokker-Planck equation \eqref{FPeq}.
 The effect from a quartic interaction can generate a mass term on long distances $\lambda\phi_l^2$.
 To compute how this changes the diffusion term let us consider the wavefunction coefficient of a massive scalar field

 where $\nu=\sqrt{d^2/4-m^2/H^2}$.
 If we expand for small $m^2$ and take the real part we get that,

 where $\psi(x)$ is the digamma function.
 As we mentioned, the mass term is generated by the long modes and so we identify $m^2=\lambda\phi_l^2$ If we plug this result back into the formula for the diffusion term Eq.~\eqref{diffusion2} we find the coefficient gets shifted to,